benmvp/benmvp.com/content/posts/check-out-react-jsonschema-form/index.md

 ---
 date: 2020-04-23
 title: Check out react-jsonschema-form
-description: How to use react-jsonschema-form to automatically render a form based on JSON schema.
+description: How to use react-jsonschema-form to automatically render a form based on JSON schema
 category: react
 tags: [TIL, react, forms, json-schema]
 hero: ./document-helloquence-OQMZwNd3ThU-unsplash.jpeg